Morendil/morendil.github.com/folklore.markdown

 layout: default
 title: Fact and folklore in software engineering
 ---

+** See [this](http://leanpub.com/leprechauns) instead.
+I no longer stand by this article, and the book offers a much improved version of the critique. **

 # Fact and folklore in software engineering

 The trouble with opinions is that everyone has their own; you can always find one to suit any given prejudice.
 "Test-driven development reduces defect count", says one expert; "test-driven development will wreck your architecture", says the next.